 The next stage of the review is to develop options.

-Work will begin in February 2020 to work with clinicians and patients on what the future services need to be in order to meet the needs of the Mount Vernon Cancer Centre population.
+Work is underway with clinicians and patients on what the future services need to be in order to meet the needs of the Mount Vernon Cancer Centre population.
 This will build on the information gathered from patients and clinicians in the first stage.
-Patients and stakeholders, including local hospitals and Clinical Commissioning Groups, will be involved in developing a range of options.
+Patients and stakeholders, including local hospitals and Clinical Commissioning Groups, are involved in developing a range of options.
 These options will include maintaining services at, or near, the current Mount Vernon site.
-They will be evaluated on a range of criteria which patients had input into in stage 1, and include local access and interface with other services.
-We want to ensure people are fully involved in these options and so this stage is expected to take about six months.
+They will be evaluated on a range of criteria which patients have helped design, and include local access and interface with other services.
+We want to ensure people are fully involved in these options and will continue to involve patients and local people as we work on the options.

 Timescale for decisions:

-We expect to run a formal 12-week public consultation starting in January 2021, although this could be a little earlier or later depending on how quickly we can confirm whether options are possible.
+We expect to run a formal 12-week public consultation starting in June 2021.
 Only once the feedback from public consultation has been fully considered can a final decision be made.
-This would be around May 2021.
+This would be around November 2021.

 Independent Clinical Panel Report:

 The Independent Clinical Panel Report (July 2019) was commissioned by NHS England to help inform the development of options for the Mount Vernon Cancer Centre services.